-It’s becoming more and more common to see women travelling alone at the airport.
+It’s becoming more and more common to see women traveling alone at the airport.
 And why wouldn’t it?
 We want to go out and see the world too!
-Sometimes we don’t always have someone to go travelling with, but us independent women wouldn’t let a thing like that stop us.
+Sometimes we don’t always have someone to go traveling with, but us independent women wouldn’t let a thing like that stop us.

 Let’s face it.
-People still like to paint a dangerous picture for women in the world.
 We’ve all heard the ‘don’t walk home alone at night’ and the ‘always keep an eye on your purse’ warnings.
 While, yes, they’re good to follow, it doesn’t have to stop us from going out in the world solo!

-These tips for women travelling alone can really go between any gender but for the purpose of this article, we’ll focus mainly on womanly issues.
+These tips for women traveling alone can go between any gender, but for this article, we’ll focus mainly on womanly issues.

 10 Tips for Women Travelling Alone